An unhelpful pep-talk

 A lady walked up, listened to his whispered instructions, then continued to the other side of the stage holding the almost-empty glass of water.

 As the preacher continued to speak, he held on to the glass that was full to the brim.
-The lady walked towards him and he walked towards her.
-In the middle of the stage they bumped into each other.
+The lady walked towards him and didn’t stop; before too long she had bumped straight into him!
 Of course, the water in the preacher’s glass spilt all over the place, whereas the water in the lady’s glass got swished around a bit but remained inside the glass.